neondatabase/autoscaling/ARCHITECTURE.md

 There are two additional messages types that either party may send:
 - `InvalidMessage`: sent when either party fails to deserialize a message it received
-- `InternalError`: used to indicate that an error occured while processing a request, for example, if the monitor errors while trying to downscale
+- `InternalError`: used to indicate that an error occurred while processing a request, for example, if the monitor errors while trying to downscale

 ## Footguns